FT8 Decoder

 Reading the Waterfall

-The center panel is a scrolling waterfall spectrogram covering 200–3000 Hz — the audio range where FT8 signals appear when your radio is tuned to a standard dial frequency like 14.074 MHz.
-Newer audio is on the right; the waterfall scrolls left as time advances.
+The center panel is a top-down scrolling waterfall spectrogram, covering 200–3000 Hz — the audio range where FT8 signals appear when your radio is tuned to a standard dial frequency like 14.074 MHz.
+A frequency ruler runs left to right along the top (500, 1000, 1500, 2000, 2500, 3000 Hz); the waterfall itself scrolls top-down, like a classic SDR waterfall — the top row is "now" and the bottom row is 15 seconds ago.

-• Green triangles + green text mark CQ messages.
+- Green markers + green text mark CQ messages.

-• Blue triangles + blue text mark direct QSO exchanges between two stations.
+- Blue markers + blue text mark direct QSO exchanges between two stations.

 The Decoded Messages List

-The list keeps the most recent 500 messages and auto-scrolls to follow new decodes.
+The list keeps the most recent 500 messages and auto-scrolls to follow new decodes when you are already near the bottom.
 The most recent decode batch is briefly tinted so you can spot new arrivals.

 A small Cycles and Decodes counter above the waterfall tracks how many 15-second slots have completed and how many messages have been decoded since you pressed Start.